 Unfortunately, there’s nothing you could really do about ground movement.
 If your septic tank backs up as a result, you’ll have to empty it more often.

-So, if you’re wondering ‘why is my septic tank always full of water,’ it could possibly be the result of ground movement.
+So, if you’re wondering, ‘Why is my septic tank always full of water?’ it could possibly be the result of ground movement.

 Collapsed baffle

-A baffle is a barrier in your septic tank which ensures that effluent does not enter the septic tank soakaway.
+A baffle is a barrier in your septic tank that ensures that effluent does not enter the septic tank soakaway.
 Because the soakaway is designed to deal only with liquid waste, it might get blocked in case the baffle collapses.
 At this point, wastewater will back up into your home.

 What can you do about it?